 People seeking asylum deserve safe housing but often face barriers to accessing this basic necessity.
-Through cutting edge research project we aim to better understand and tackle this issue.
+Through cutting edge research project we aim to better understand and address this issue.

 A Place to Call Home: Housing and Homelessness Project